Baelrin/Time_Math/README.md

-# TimeMathMaster
+# Time_Math_Master

-Welcome to TimeMathMaster, a fun and challenging math quiz game designed to test your arithmetic skills under time pressure.
+Welcome to Time_Math_Master, a fun and challenging math quiz game designed to test your arithmetic skills under time pressure.
 This project is perfect for both casual users looking to improve their math skills and developers interested in creating a simple yet engaging application.

 ## Features